 On July 23, 2003 the Company purchased certain assets of Rite Industries.
 These assets along with Synalloy's existing textile dye business were placed in a newly formed subsidiary of the Company called Blackman Uhler, LLC (BU Colors) of which 75 percent was owned by the Company.
 The acquisition provided a new customer base in the paper and other non-textile industries.
 Total cost of the acquisition was \$200,000 and the Company funded the acquisition with available cash.
 As a result of the continuing downward trends in the textile industry and poor financial performance of the textile dye business, the Company decided to divest the liquid dye portion of its dye business servicing the textile industry, and began downsizing the remaining dye business in the fourth quarter of 2003.
-On March 25, 2004, the Company entered into an agreement to sell the liquid dye business composed of vat, sulfur, liquid disperse and liquid reactive dyes with annual sales of approximately \$4,500,000 for approximately its net book value, and several customers and related products of the remaining textile dye business were rationalized.
-Business conditions in the remaining dye business were port throughout 2004, especially in the first six months, as BU Colors experienced operating losses in every quarter of 2004.
-In the third quarter of 2004, the Company 31, 2005.
-The terms included the sale of the inventory of BU Colors along with certain equipment and other property associated with the business being sold, and the licensing of certain intellectual property, for a purchase price of approximately \$4,872,000, of which \$4,022,000 was paid at closing, and the balance of \$850,000 was to be paid over time based on the operations of the purchaser.
-On January 17, 2006, the Company and the purchase amended the purchase agreement replacing the periodic purchase price payments with a one-time payment of \$400,000 which was received on January 18, 2006, and was reclassified to a current note receivable in the financial statements at December 31, 20
+On March 25, 2004, the Company entered into an agreement to sell the liquid dye business comprised of vat, sulfur, liquid disperse and liquid reactive dyes with annual sales of approximately \$4,500,000 for approximately its net book value, and several customers and related products of the remaining textile dye business were rationalized.
+Business conditions in the remaining dye business were poor throughout 2004, especially in the first six months, as BU Colors experienced operating losses in every quarter of 2004.
+In the third quarter of 2004, the Company decided to attempt to sell the sale of the inventory of BU Colors along with certain equipment and other property associated with the business being sold, and the licensing of certain intellectual property, for a purchase price of approximately \$4,872,000, of which \$4,022,000 was paid at closing, and the balance of \$850,000 was to be paid over time based on the operations of the purchaser.
+On January 17, 2006, the Company and the purchaser amended the purchase agreement replacing the periodic purchase price payments with a one-time payment of \$400,000 which was received on January 18, 2005.

 As a result of the sale of the dye business in 2004, the Company has discontinued the operations of BU Colors and has presented the financial information of BU Colors as discontinued operations.
-In December of 2004, the

-Company completed an impairment assessment in accordance with FAS No. 144, on the plant and equipment located at the Spartanburg facility related to the BU Colors operations.
-As a result, the Company recognized an impairment charge of \$581,000 from the write-down of plant and equipment (See Note B) Financials of the discontinued operations for 2005 and 2004 are as follows:
+In December of 2004, the Company completed an impairment assessment in accordance with FAS No. 144, on the plant and equipment located at the Spartanburg facility related to the BU Colors operations.
+As a result, the Company recognized an impairment charge of \$581,000 in 2004 from the write-down of plant and equipment.
+There were no assets in the discontinued operations at the end of 2005.
+For the year ended December 31, 2005, the discontinued operations had sales of \$1,586,000, gross profits of \$312,000, an operating loss of \$35,000, interest expense of \$38,000 for a total loss from discontinued operations of \$73,000.

-Balance Sheets of Discontinued Operations

-December 31, 2005 and January 1, 2005 2005 2004

-Assets

-Current assets

-Accounts receivable, net \$ - \$ 2,057,910

-Inventories - 3,286,837

-Other current assets 38,625

-Total assets \$ - \$ 5,383,372

-Liabilities

-Current liabilities

-Accounts payable \$ - \$ 1,130,677

-Accrued expenses 218,639

-Total current liabilities - 1,349,316

-Due to Synalloy Corporation 4,034,056

-Total liabilities \$ \$ 5,383,372

-Statements of Discontinued Operations

-Years ended December 31, 2005 and January 1, 2005 2005 2004

-Net sales \$ 1,585,803 \$ 21,979,133

-Cost of sales 1,273,988 18,989,359

-Gross profit 311,815 2,989,774

-Selling, general and administrative expense 347,361 3,827,007

-Operating loss (35,546) (837,233)

-Long-lived asset impairment costs (Note B) - 581,024

-Interest expense, net 37,867 253,057

-Loss from discontinued operations \$ (73,413) \$ (1,671,314)

-Note S Subsequent Events
+Note T Subsequent Events

-On February 8, 2007, the Board of Directors of the Company voted to pay an annual dividend of \$.15 per share payable on March 15, 2007 to holders of record on February 23, 2007, for a total cash payment of \$927,000.
+On February 7, 2008, the Board of Directors of the Company voted to pay an annual dividend of \$.25 per share payable on March 7, 2008 to holders of record on February 21, 2008, for a total cash payment of \$1,560,000.
 The Board presently plans to review at the end of each fiscal year the financial performance and capital needed to support future growth to determine the amount of cash dividend, if any, which is appropriate.